apache/apisix-website/blog/en/blog/2022/08/12/arm-performance-google-aws-azure-with-apisix.md

 ### AWS Graviton

-AWS Graviton is a series of server processors based on the [ARM architecture](https://www.arm.com/) released by AWS in 2018\.
+AWS Graviton is a series of server processors based on the [ARM architecture](https://www.arm.com/) released by AWS in 2018.
 The first generation of AWS Graviton processors uses custom chips and 64-bit Neoverse cores.

 Released in 2020, AWS Graviton2 processors represent a major leap forward in performance and functionality compared to first-generation AWS Graviton processors.
 7x faster performance, 4x more cores, 2x cache, 5x faster memory, and more.

-The latest AWS Graviton3 processors to be released at the end of May 2022 are based on the more advanced Neoverse V1 design, they offer up to twice the floating point performance, twice the cryptographic performance, and three times the ML compared to the AWS Graviton2 processors performance, including support for bfloat16\.
+The latest AWS Graviton3 processors to be released at the end of May 2022 are based on the more advanced [Neoverse V1](https://www.arm.com/zh-TW/products/silicon-ip-cpu/neoverse/neoverse-v1) design, they offer up to twice the floating point performance, twice the cryptographic performance, and three times the ML compared to the AWS Graviton2 processors performance, including support for bfloat16.
 The following figure shows the main models equipped with AWS Graviton3 processors:

 ![AWS Graviton3 processors](https://static.apiseven.com/2022/blog/0812/1.png)